Return of the One-Armed Swordsman

 Return of the One-Armed Swordsman, also known as One-Armed Swordsman Return, is a 1969 Hong Kong wuxia film directed by Chang Cheh and produced by the Shaw Brothers Studio.
 The film is a sequel to the 1967 film The One-Armed Swordsman, with Jimmy Wang and Lisa Chiao Chiao reprising their roles.
-A sequel was released in 1971 entitled The New One-Armed Swordsman.
+It was followed by a sequel, The New One-Armed Swordsman, in 1971.

-In the film, a small group of masters of swordsmanship is trying to take over the martial arts community by using murder, hostage taking, and blackmail against the various martial arts schools.
-The One-Armed Swordsman comes out of retirement to face them.
+In the film, a group of villainous swordsmen is trying to take over the jianghu by various means, including murder, hostage-taking, and blackmailing the various martial arts schools.
+The One-Armed Swordsman comes out of retirement to stop them.